inkle/ink/Sublime3Syntax/README.md

 1. Install the AAAPackageDev file in Sublime Text
 2. Make edits to the ink2.YAML-tmLanguage file
-3. It should auto-detect the file type, so that when you build with CMD-B, it generates the compiled `.tmLanguage` file.
+3. CMD-B to build.
+The first time after opening the file, it'll ask you which file type to compile to - choose **Propery List**.
+It will then generate the compiled `.tmLanguage` file.

 Some helpful links: